nanomq/nanomq/docs/en_US/features.md

 NanoMQ is born for the edge and delivers exceptionally high throughput and low latency with a built-in actor model.
 Such performance enables more possibilities for data convergence in an edge-centric paradigm.

 ## All-round
 To tackle the fragmented protocol status quo of edge computing.
 NanoMQ provides an all-around messaging bus for mainstream protocols such as MQTT, nanomsg, WebSocket.
-ZMQ and DDS are also on our roadmap.
+Other popular brokerless protocols like ZeroMQ & DDS is also included.
 Additionally, NanoMQ also provides a benchmarking and MQTT testing toolkit inside the package.